Xhavide/-Marketing-Metrics-KPIs-Calculation-using-SQL/README.md

 - Conversely, the social media **"instagram_tier2"** campaign demonstrates the lowest **MQL-to-SQL conversion rate at 3.01%,** with the **"facebook_tier2"** campaign close behind at 8.16%.

-- In terms of ROI, "influencer" campaigns are the top performers with an ROI of 1.54294 and a Segment Profitability Margin (SPM) of 60%, followed by media campaigns with an ROI of 0.224062 and an SPM of 18.3%.
+- In terms of ROI, __"influencer"__ campaigns are the top performers with an **ROI of 1.54294 and a Segment Profitability Margin (SPM) of 60%,** followed by **media** campaigns with an **ROI of 0.224062 and an SPM of 18.3%.**

-- Regarding total marketing expenditure and ROMI, the "facebook_lal" campaign shows the weakest performance, characterized by the highest CAC of 8986.187891, a negative gross profit of -2341706.24, and a negative ROMI of -88.6359.
-This is followed by the "facebook_tier2" campaign, with a CAC of 6822.486875, a negative gross profit of -1230564.97, and a negative ROMI of -26.2164.
+- Regarding total marketing expenditure and **ROMI**, the **"facebook_lal"** campaign shows the weakest performance, characterized by the highest **CAC of 8986.187891,** a negative **gross profit of -2341706.24,** and a negative **ROMI of -88.6359.** This is followed by the **"facebook_tier2"** campaign, with a **CAC of 6822.486875,** a negative **gross profit of -1230564.97,** and a negative **ROMI of -26.2164.**

-- The "youtube_blogger" campaign demonstrates the strongest performance, evidenced by the lowest CAC of 2120.134018, the highest gross profit of 11253496.49, and the highest ROMI of 277.3207.
-The "facebook_retargeting" campaign follows, with a CAC of 2467.279815, a gross profit of 270452.78, and a ROMI of 101.4961.
+- The **"youtube_blogger"** campaign demonstrates the strongest performance, evidenced by the lowest **CAC of 2120.134018,** the highest **gross profit of 11253496.49,** and the highest **ROMI of 277.3207.** The **"facebook_retargeting"** campaign follows, with a **CAC of 2467.279815, a gross profit of 270452.78, and a ROMI of 101.4961.**

-- Customer activity appears to be higher on weekdays compared to weekends, resulting in greater average revenue generated during weekdays.
+- Customer activity appears to be **higher on weekdays compared to weekends,** resulting in greater average revenue generated during weekdays.

  ## 📝Conclusion

 Even though it is only a one-month tracking of the marketing KPIs, this dataset serves as a sufficient resource for marketers and data analysts to uncover valuable insights regarding campaign performance, audience preferences, channel effectiveness, and ROI, demonstrating SQL's application in metric calculation and analysis.
-Businesses rely on a variety of KPIs to measure their success.
-Knowing how to track these KPIs using SQL gives them a competitive edge in overcoming challenges and driving targeted growth.
+Businesses rely on a variety of KPIs to measure their success. **Knowing how to track these KPIs using SQL gives them a competitive edge in overcoming challenges and driving targeted growth.**